• Skip to primary navigation

 Gorgonzola

 Hailing from the Lombardi region of Italy, Gorgonzola is unique among Italian cheeses.
-Made from cow's milk, it’s known for its sharp, tangy flavor, which is often used to add some punch salads (like this Spinach Salad with Pairs) or pasta, or a bit of contrast when paired with fruit.
+Made from cow's milk, it's known for its sharp, tangy flavor, which is often used to add some punch to salads (like this Spinach Salad with Pairs) or pasta, or a bit of contrast when paired with fruit.
 A little goes a long way!

 Gorgonzola is available in two types: dolce, which is soft, sweet, mild, and creamy, or piccante, which is aged over a year and boasts a more intense flavor with a harder, crumbly texture.